ray-project/ray/doc/source/data/transforming-data.rst

 1. Implement a class.
 Perform setup in ``__init__`` and transform data in ``__call__``.

+2. Call :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.map`, or
-2. Configure ``concurrency`` with the number of concurrent workers.
+   :meth:`~ray.data.Dataset.flat_map`.
+Configure ``concurrency`` with the number of concurrent workers.
 Each worker transforms a partition of data in parallel.
    You can also pass a tuple of ``(min, max)`` to allow Ray Data to automatically scale the number of concurrent workers.

-3. Call :meth:`~ray.data.Dataset.map_batches`, :meth:`~ray.data.Dataset.map`, or
-   :meth:`~ray.data.Dataset.flat_map`.

 .. tab-set::